Why stress and anxiety make you gain weight and how to control it

 - You need to measure your progress and track it daily, weekly and monthly.

-- You must follow a structured plan, but have space to move at your own pace when necessary.
+- You should follow a structured plan, but have room to move at your own pace when necessary.

-- You require a daily reminder to practice whatever nutrition, exercise, or lifestyle habit you're working on.
+- You require a daily reminder to practice whatever nutrition, exercise, or lifestyle habits you're working on.

 - You need it to be customizable based on your skill levels, goals, and how much time you have available.

-Personal responsibility is more important than motivation for one simple reason: no one always feels motivated to go to the gym or choose a healthy diet.
-But if you believe in your reasons and your goals, there will be no stopping you.
+Personal responsibility is more important than motivation for one simple reason: no one is always motivated to go to the gym or make healthy eating choices.
+But if you believe in your reasons and your goals, there will be no one to stop you.
 Believe in yourself and you will achieve it.

-4. Wanting to be consistent with your diet, exercise, or healthy lifestyle habits
+4. Wanting to be consistent with your diet, exercises or healthy lifestyle habits

-You've probably tried to do something to get and stay in shape.
-Most always test with:
+You've probably tried doing something to get and stay in shape.
+Most people always try:

 - MyFitnessPal and other calorie counters.